All In Accessibility Standards

 Artistic Environments are the places where visitors and artists engage in creative and cultural experiences.
 In your venue, this might mean an auditorium, a main library hall, museum exhibition rooms, or an interactive breakout space.

-These standards focus on the physical accessibility of these areas.
+These Standards focus on the physical accessibility of these areas.
 This includes seating in auditoria, display cases for exhibits, dressing rooms, stage access for performers, and workstations in learning rooms.

 Note that elements like signage, lighting, and flooring are covered in section 3, Moving Around.
 They are cross-referenced here instead of repeated.